jasongrimes/fretboardfoundation/_chapters/020-chords/040-major-harmony.md

 This makes chord progressions easier to play, and helps us develop an intuitive understanding of how the chord tones relate to each other.

-One useful way to specify fretboard positions is by which string contains the tonic.
+A useful way to identify fretboard positions is by specifying which string contains the tonic.

-This section covers chords in position around a first-string tonic.
+The position around the first-string tonic will be presented first.

-Here is the major scale on the upper strings, with the tonic on the first string.
+Here is the major scale with a first-string tonic, on the upper strings.
 (See {% include chapter-link.html slug="major-scale" %} for details.)

 {% include figure.html